Stars use 4-goal 2nd to beat Avs, take 2-0 lead in series

-EDMONTON, Alberta (AP) — Alexander Radulov scored on a deflection off his chest as part of a four-goal second period and the Dallas Stars beat the Colorado Avalanche 5-2 on Monday night to take a 2-0 lead in the second-round series.
+Alexander Radulov scored on a deflection off his upper chest as part of a four-goal second period and the Dallas Stars beat the Colorado Avalanche 5-2 on Monday night to take a 2-0 lead in the second-round series.

 Trailing 2-0 in the second period, Joe Pavelski and Radek Faksa revitalized the Stars by scoring in a 43-second span during a 5-on-3 advantage.

 Dallas was just getting started.
 Radulov knocked in the go-ahead goal when a shot bounced off a stick, into his chest and over Colorado goaltender Pavel Francouz.
-Esa Lindell then added another with 46 seconds remaining to make it 4-2.
+Esa Lindell then added another with 46 seconds remaining in the second when he knocked in a rebound to make it 4-2.

+Now that one the Avalanche wouldn’t mind a little more explanation.
+The officials took a look to make sure the puck wasn’t frozen by Francouz before Lindell poked it in — or if it even went in at all.
+The call on the ice was confirmed.

+“I don’t know how he sees the puck is across the line,” Avalanche captain Gabriel Landeskog said.
+“I don’t know how he points at the net.
+I think he realized pretty quickly he messed up.
+Once he starts watching the video replay, I think he realizes he just went off Esa Lindell’s reaction and pointed to the net. … Excited to see what the explanation will be.”

+“Our resolve wasn’t where it needed to be after a bad break, a bad penalty,” Avalanche coach Jared Bednar said.
+“The game’s not over.
+We have to be better.”

 The Avalanche pulled Francouz with around two minutes left in the game, but couldn’t score.
-Jamie Oleksiak added an empty-netter with 10 seconds left.
+Jamie Oleksiak added an empty-netter with 10 seconds left as the Stars won their fifth straight game.

+“We believe in ourselves, that’s the main thing for our club,” Radulov said.
+“We’re going to play to the end.”

-Anton Khudobin stopped 39 shots as the Stars won their fifth straight game.
+Anton Khudobin stopped 38 shots in another solid performance.
 He came up big in the first by only allowing a goal from Nathan MacKinnon, despite Colorado out-shooting Dallas, 20-6.

 MacKinnon also had an assist on Mikko Rantanen’s second-period goal.
 MacKinnon has a point in all 10 postseason games for Colorado, tying Joe Sakic (1996) and Marian Stastny (1982) for the franchise’s longest points streak to begin a postseason.